-If you are unsure whether you are registered to vote in Pittsfield Township, you may confirm your registration at the Michigan Voter Information Center site.
-After you enter your name and other information, the site will display your current registration file, including voting location, and other election related information.
-You may also contact the Pittsfield Township Clerk's Office at 734.822.3120 or toll-free at 833.255.4121 for additional information or clarification.
+If you are uncertain about your voter registration status in Pittsfield Township, you can verify your registration through the Michigan Voter Information Center website.
+Once you enter your name and information, the website will provide your current registration details, including your voting location and other election-related information.
+Alternatively, you can reach out to the Pittsfield Township Clerk's Office at (734) 822-3120 or toll-free at (833) 255-4121 for further information or clarification.

-With the passage of Proposal 3, residents may now register to vote by mail or online up to 15 days prior to the election in which they wish to vote, or they may come to the office to register in person beginning 14 days prior to the election up to 8:00 p.m. on Election Day.
-If registering in person within the 14 days leading up to the election, residents must provide proof of residency.
+Thanks to the passage of Proposal 3, residents now have more convenient options for voter registration.
+You can register to vote by mail or online up to 15 days before the election you wish to participate in.
+Alternatively, you can register in person at the office from 14 days prior to the election until 8:00 p.m. on Election Day.
+For in-person registration within the 14 days leading up to the election, residents must provide proof of residency.

-- A resident of the city or township where you are applying to register to vote
+- Be a resident of the township or city where you are registering to vote.

 How to Register to Vote

-To register to vote in person, complete a Voter Registration Application at any of the following locations:
+To register in person, complete a Voter Registration Application at any of the following locations:

 - Pittsfield Township Clerk's Office

-- Online via the Michigan Voter Information Center - www.michigan.gov/voterregistration
+- Online via the Michigan Voter Information Center at www.michigan.gov/voterregistration

-To use this convenient website, visitors must currently have a Michigan Driver's License or Personal Identification Card.
+(requires a Michigan Driver's License or Personal Identification Card)